openharmony/docs/en/application-dev/reference/apis/js-apis-shortKey.md

 ## shortKey.setKeyDownDuration

-setKeyDownDuration(businessId: string, delay: number): Promise&lt;void&gt;
+setKeyDownDuration(businessKey: string, delay: number): Promise&lt;void&gt;

 Sets the delay for starting an ability using the shortcut key.
 This API uses a promise to return the result.